IamDaedalus/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. this deletes a file from a directory
 9. this deletes a directory from another directory
 10. this changes to the previous working directory
+11. this lists every file and directory in the current directory, the parent directory and in /boot